 The GRE revised General Test is given year-round at computer-based test centers in most locations around the world.
 Appointments are scheduled on a first-come, first-served basis.

-You can take the GRE revised General Test (computer-based and paper-based) only once every 60 days, and no more than five times within any continuous rolling 12-month period.
+You can take the GRE revised General Test (computer-based and paper-based) once every 21 days, but no more than five times within any continuous rolling 12-month period.
 This applies even if you canceled your scores on a test taken previously.